 - Accessing cameras locally rather than centrally for whole city.
 This would reduce potential for stalking.

 - Identification of areas that are crime prone where the presence of a CCTV would prevent crime or assist in tracing criminals.
 For example, if there is a high density of crime in a certain spot, and if the nature of the crimes is such that a CCTV would help identify criminals, then that area could be covered by CCTV instead of carpet bombing the city.
 Needless to say, the success rate of the cameras installed in fighting crime must be assessed and where there is no measureable impact, the cameras should be removed.

 - There should be a clear process for determing the scope of the CCTV camera project and assessment of risks to privacy should include privacy rights activists and technology experts from the civil society.

-About the promise of WiFi for the entire city, I endorse it wholeheartedly.
+I would appreciate it if Arvind Kejriwal can acknowledge that there are serious questions raised about CCTVs and that he publicly commits to assessing privacy concerns and minimizing risk of misuse before the CCTVs are implemented.About the promise of WiFi for the entire city, I endorse it wholeheartedly.
 I think Arvind Kejriwal’s answer was somewhat lukewarm on the subject, therefore I would like to point out that WiFi allows anyone with a mobile phone to access the internet, instantly giving voice and access to information to a vast section of society.
 This is very enriching to democracy by encouraging intellectual capital, access to information and transparency.
 It will free people to seek information beyond what is packaged and presented to them from all directions and thus is among the few ways still left open that a deteriorating right to information can be bolstered.
 Thus, free WiFi is a great equalizer and inherently pro-democracy.